Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 Amplitude’s app with Shopify is a smart analytics app that automates eCommerce tracking.
 With Amplitude’s app, you can automatically track and ingest key e-commerce events, event properties, and user properties on a Shopify or Shopify Plus store.

 ### Client-side (device mode) tracking

 During installation, the Amplitude Shopify App adds the code snippet to all pages (included in theme.liquid) on your Shopify store.
-The benefits of this approach include:
-- Amplitude’s JS SDK library is loaded on all pages, except for the checkout.
+The benefit of this approach is that Amplitude’s JS SDK library is loaded on all pages, except for the checkout.

 ### Server-side (cloud mode) tracking

 During the Amplitude connection setup, the app adds a set of webhooks to your Shopify store.
 When a customer interacts with your store these changes are relayed server-side from Shopify to Amplitude.
 The advantages to this approach are:

 - 100% event capture for adds to cart, checkout steps, sales.
 - Customer data (for example, email) securely relayed server-side.
 - No extra scripts on the sensitive and secure checkout pages.